Australian Work and Life Index (AWALI)

 The Australian Work and Life Index (AWALI) is a national survey of work–life outcomes amongst working Australians undertaken by the Centre for Work + Life .
 AWALI commenced in 2007 and has been repeated annually until 2010 in partnership with SafeWork SA and the Western Australian Department of Health.

 AWALI will be conducted on a bi-annual basis in 2012 and 2014 as part of the Australian Research Council (ARC) Linkage grant A study of flexibilities that enable workforce participation and skill development and use, and their implications for work-life outcomes in Australia.
-Grant partners are SafeWork SA and the Department of Education, Employment and Workplace Relations DEEWR .
+Grant partners are SafeWork SA and Department of Employment .

 Project Manager: Dr Natalie Skinner: email@example.com ; ph 08 8302 4250